epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

   source activate_env.sh
   ```

-  The first three steps only need be executed once.
+  The first three steps only need to be executed once.
 Activating the environment is required every time you're working with BoxLambda.

 ### Peeking Words with the DFX test program on FPGA

-The [peekw CLI command](https://github.com/epsilon537/boxlambda/blob/master/sw/components/peek_poke_cli/peek_poke_cli.cpp) in the, in addition to retrieving the value of the given register or memory location, measures the instruction cycle count of the load word (*lw*) transaction.
+The [peekw CLI command](https://github.com/epsilon537/boxlambda/blob/master/sw/components/peek_poke_cli/peek_poke_cli.cpp), in addition to retrieving the value of the given register or memory location, measures the instruction cycle count of the load word (*lw*) transaction.
 This can be used to measure how long it takes to read a word from specific slaves (IMEM, UART...).

-Hook up the MicroSD PMOD as described [here](https://boxlambda.readthedocs.io/en/latest/pmods/#microsd-pmod) and insert a FAT formatted SD card.
+Hook up the MicroSD PMOD as described [here](https://boxlambda.readthedocs.io/en/latest/pmods/#microsd-pmod) and insert a FAT-formatted SD card.

 Connect a terminal emulator to Arty's USB serial port.
 I suggest using a terminal emulator that supports Ymodem transfers such as *Minicom*. **Settings: 115200 8N1**.